ibm-messaging/mq-gitops-samples/ccdt-deployment/README.md

 Files explained,

 ccdt-mq-routes-configmap.yaml
 cdt-mq-services-configmap.yaml

-These files contain the CCDT file in JSON format, the nginx deployment will mount them into the container.
+These files contain the CCDT information in JSON format, the nginx deployment will mount them into the container.
+You will need to edit these files to contain the services and routes for your cluster and MQ deployment.
+The mq-routes are created by the MQ Operator and can be used internally or externally but you must use the SNI approach with these.
+The mq-services CCDT uses the Kubernetes Service to locate a queue manager and can be used with TLS or non-TLS, the service can be used across namespaces if you include the full service URL.

 ccdt-server-deployment.yaml

 Contains the Pod deployment for an nginx web server that will host the CCDT files.
+The internal CCDT (services) is located in the root, the external (routes) CCDT is under /external.
+You can increase the number of Pods for high availability within your cluster.

 ccdt-service.yaml